Write us

 DAY 9: DEPARTURE DAY

-This day you will be transfer to the airport at Cusco to take a flight to Lima.
+Today, you will be transferred to the Cusco airport to catch your flight to Lima.

 THIS TOUR INCLUDES: